bear-rsg/4m-association/themes/nest/README.md

 Nest is a theme for [Pelican](http://getpelican.com) 3.5+, a static site generator written in Python.

-I initially created this theme for [my blog](http://www.molivier.com), but now the theme is supposed to be generic enough to have its own repository.title: (.*)
+I initially created this theme for [my blog](http://www.molivier.com), but now the theme is supposed to be generic enough to have its own repository.
-date: 2021-03-31

-date: 2021-03-30

 ### Homepage